openshift/microshift/README.md

 <sup>1) more precisely [OKD](https://www.okd.io/), the Kubernetes distribution by the OpenShift community</sup>

+## Minimum specs

+In order to run Microshift, you will need at least 2 CPU cores, 2GB of RAM, 2.6GB of free storage space for the Microshift binary, and a 64-bit CPU (although 32-bit is *technically* possible, if you're up for the challenge).

+For barebones development the minimum requirement is 3GB of RAM, though this can increase if you are using resource-intensive devtools.

 ## Using Microshift
 To give Microshift a try, simply install a recent test version (we don't provide stable releases yet) on a Fedora-derived Linux distro (we've only tested Fedora, RHEL, and CentOS Stream so far) using: